jnozzi/cocoadev.com/markdown/OmniFrameworks.md

 ----

-Anti General/OmniFrameworks: It's great that they're available, but they're too heavyweight to be really useful to anyone but Omni.
+Anti OmniFrameworks: It's great that they're available, but they're too heavyweight to be really useful to anyone but Omni.